ArronBeale/CI_PP2_Decrypt/README.md

 ### Site Owner Goals
 - Provide a challenging and fun game.
 - Provide various levels of difficulty to the player
-- Provide an option for the player to leave feedback.
+- Provide an option for the player to contact.
 - Provide compatability for different screen sizes.

 [Back to Top](<#Table-of-Content>)